buituan-data/HackerRank_SQL/README.md

 # HackerRank_SQL
-Solutions for all HackerRank problems, define problems and execute the syntax to resolve it
+Solutions for all HackerRank problems, define problems, and execute the syntax to resolve it

 ## Problem List

 ### Basic
-1. **The first problem**: Updating
+1. **Vowels starting City Name**: Query the list of CITY names starting with vowels (i.e., a, e, i, o, or u) from STATION.
+Your result cannot contain duplicates.
+   - **Solution SQL**:    ```sql SELECT DISTINCT city FROM station WHERE city REGEXP '^[aeiou]';```
+   - **Description**:
+     - Use the regular expression REGXP to resolve it
+     - Another query to resolve this problem, but it will make the query longer and not approach the main purpose of this practice:

 ### Intermediate
 1. **Shortest_Longtest City Name**: Query the two cities in STATION with the shortest and longest CITY names.